Launching the WE Social

 We are also grateful to recognize RBC as a founding partner in launching our social entrepreneurship programming and the Incubation Hub infrastructure.
 These contributions continue to deeply guide our work today.

 Program 1: WE Spark

 The WE Social Entrepreneurship Centre will provide programs and support that empower youth to create their own micro social enterprises.
 Leveraging the WE Schools network of 7,000 Canadian schools, colleges and universities, we will engage young people through tailored curricular resources, small group coaching sessions, hack-a-thons and mentorship.
 This builds on the success of WE Are Social Entrepreneurs, a joint program of WE and RBC Future Launch.

 We will celebrate the incredible ideas of young people and their spirit of social entrepreneurship at our signature WE Day events.
 Each year WE Day brings 250,000+ like-minded youth together in stadiums in cities around the world.

 Through their micro social enterprises, young people across Canada will create hundreds of initiatives that plant seeds of benefit across the country.

-The Scale Up program will elevate social enterprises to their full potential to create industry leaders.
-Through rigorous vetting, select young people and their ventures from the “movement” program will be invited into a multi-year deep incubation and acceleration program to help launch their initiatives at scale.
-Scale Up will devote resources in two key areas to help lead big changes:
+WE Scale will elevate social enterprises to their full potential to create industry leaders.
+Through rigorous vetting, select young people and their ventures from the WE Scale program will be invited into a multi-year deep incubation and acceleration program to help launch their initiatives at scale.
+WE Scale will devote resources in two key areas to help lead big changes: